dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Pointers.md

 Essentially, a pointer is an *address* to memory on your machine.

-The space taken up by a pointer is determined by your machine's [[Operations on Representations#Word Size|word size]].
+The space taken up by a pointer is determined by your machine's [](Operations%20on%20Representations.md#Word%20Size|word%20size).

 Think of your memory as an array: